 Yes, we can say with finality that Upwork is a legitimate freelancing platform.
 Many can testify that it is a genuine way to earn money and establish contacts for your professional network.

-There is definitely a portion of freelancers that have sworn off Upwork and have looked into other sites that offer similar services.
+There is definitely a portion of the audience, both client and freelancer, that has sworn off Upwork and has looked into other sites that offer similar services.